apache/xmlbeans/samples/vxsdb/README.txt

 Features:

     - Inputs a xml schema
-    - Outputs an Commons SQL data model in xml
+    - Outputs an Apache DB DdlUtils data model in xml

-Building this sample requires Jakarta dependancies which are automatically downloaded to the lib directory when Ant is executed.
+Building this sample requires Apache dependancies which are automatically downloaded to the lib directory when Ant is executed.

 To try out this sample: